open-formulieren/open-forms/docker/observability/README.md

 The `maykin_common.otel` module takes care of setting everything up, just make sure to set the environment variable `OTEL_SDK_DISABLED=false` in development (it's disabled by default).

-The collector ingests the traces and prints them out to stdout.
+The collector ingests the traces and they are then exported to Grafana Tempo.
+They're also printed to stdout.